 Scandic shall offer a total remuneration in line with market conditions to enable the Company to recruit and retain the managers the Company needs to meet its short-term and long-term targets.
 The remuneration to the management may consist of fixed salary, variable salary, pension and other benefits.
 Long-term incentive programs may be offered in addition to the above and will in such case be submitted to the general meeting for approval.

 The fixed salary for the CEO and the other members of the senior management shall be in line with market conditions and mirror the demands and responsibility that the position entails as well as individual performance.
-The fixed salary for the CEO and the other members of the senior management is revised once every year, as per 1 January for the CEO and as per 1 April for the other members of the senior management.
+The fixed salary for the CEO and the other members of the senior management is revised once every year.
 To the extent a member of the Board of Directors carries out work for the Company or for another group company, in addition to the Board work, consulting fees and/or other remuneration for such work may be payable.

 The variable salary for the CEO and the other members of the senior management shall be based on the Company’s fulfillment of objectives determined in advance.
 These objectives are determined for the promotion of the Company’s/the group’s short-term and long-term targets, long-term development, value creation and financial growth and shall be designed in a way that does not encourage an excessive risk-taking.
 The variable salary may not amount to more than 60% of the fixed annual salary for the CEO and not more than 35–50% of the fixed annual salary for the other members of the senior management.
 In this context, fixed annual salary means cash salary earned during the year, excluding pension, supplements, benefits and similar.